protocol/research-website/content/tutorials/scientific-writing-vault/how-to-choose-the-form-of-a-scientific-publication/index.md

 ---
-title: How to Choose the Form of a Scientific Publication
+title: How to choose the form of a scientific publication

 publishDate: 2020-03-01